The House of Fame: Synopsis

 The work begins with a poem in which Chaucer speculates on the nature and causes of dreams.
-He claims that he will tell his audience about his "wonderful" dream "in full."
+He claims that he will tell his audience about his "wonderful" dream "in full".

-Chaucer then writes an invocation to the god of sleep asking that none, whether out of ignorance or spite, misjudge the meaning of his dream.
+Chaucer then writes an invocation to the god of sleep, asking that none, whether out of ignorance or spite, misjudge the meaning of his dream.

 The first book begins when, on the night of the tenth of December, Chaucer has a dream in which he is inside a temple made of glass, filled with beautiful art and shows of wealth.
 After seeing an image of Venus, Vulcan, and Cupid, he deduces that it is a temple to Venus.
 Chaucer explores the temple until he finds a brass tablet recounting the Aeneid.

-Chaucer goes into much further detail during the story of Aeneas’s betrayal of Dido, after which he lists other women in Greek mythology who were betrayed by their lovers, which led to their deaths.
-He gives examples of the stories of Demophon of Athens and Phyllis, Achilles and Breseyda, Paris and Aenone, Jason and Hypsipyle and later Medea, Hercules and Dyanira, and finally Theseus and Ariadne.
+Chaucer goes into much further detail during the story of Aeneas' betrayal of Dido, after which he lists other women in Greek mythology who were betrayed by their lovers, which led to their deaths.
+He gives examples of the stories of Demophon of Athens and Phyllis, Achilles and Breseyda, Paris and Aenone, Jason and Hypsipyle, and later Medea, Hercules and Dyanira, and finally Theseus and Ariadne.
 This prefigures his interest in wronged women in The Legend of Good Women, written in the mid-1380s, which depicts various women of Greek mythology, including Dido, Medea, and Ariadne.

 Chaucer finishes recounting the Aeneid from the brass tablet, and then decides to go outside to see if he can find anyone who can tell him where he is.
 He finds that outside the temple is a featureless field, and he prays to Christ to save him from hallucination and illusion.
 He looks up to the sky and sees a golden eagle that begins to descend towards him, marking the end of the first book.

 When the second book begins, Chaucer has attempted to flee the swooping eagle but is caught and lifted up into the sky.
 Chaucer faints, and the eagle rouses him by calling his name.
 The eagle explains that he is a servant of Jove, who seeks to reward Chaucer for his unrewarded devotion to Venus and Cupid by sending him to the titular House of the goddess Fame, who hears all that happens in the world.

 Chaucer is skeptical that Fame could possibly hear everything in the world, prompting the eagle to explain how such a thing happens.
 According to the eagle, the House of Fame is the ‘natural abode’ of sound.
 The concept of the natural abode was an explanation for how gravity functions: a stone dropped from any height will fall down to reach the ground, smoke will rise into the air, and rivers always lead to the sea.
-Because sound is ‘broken air’, this means that it is light, which means that it will rise upwards, which means that its natural abode must be in the heavens.
+Because sound is "broken air", this means that it is light, which means that it will rise upwards, which means that its natural abode must be in the heavens.
 The eagle gives further evidence of this by comparing sound to a ripple.